stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

 various queues defined in `DSC` section.

     - Here in the template it is set to `midway2`, which is a "On-Host" queue.
+    - use `<queue>.local` to specify for modules whose computation are to be computed without submitting to PBS.

 - `time_per_instance`: maximum computation time for each module instance.